Reviews You Can Rely On

 How to Pick the Right Bike Computer for You

-Bike computers can be complex devices, with price points that range from the cost of a meal out to a smartphone but finding the right option for you and your budget is easier than you might think.
+Bike computers can be complex devices, with price points that range from the cost of a meal out to a smartphone, but finding the right option for you and your budget is easier than you might think.
 Here are a few considerations to help you make a purchasing decision for your first, or next, bike computer.

 What Do You Need a Bike Computer to Do?

 First, think about the type of riding you do now, and what you'd normally ask of your bike computer.
-Essentials include tracking things like ride time, distance, elevation, elevation gain, max, and current bike speed.
+Essentials include tracking ride time, distance, elevation, elevation gain, maximum and current bike speed.
 Then size up a bit.
 Anticipate your growth as a rider, and know that even if you are ok with just the essentials now, as you get more into the sport, you might be interested in having more data.
 If you truly don't want anything but the essentials, you're in luck; bare bones models are very inexpensive.
 If you are just starting out, we get it.
-You just bought a bike, helmet, shoes… you can't splurge on a top-of-the-line bike computer just yet.
+You just bought a bike, helmet, shoes… You can't splurge on a top-of-the-line bike computer just yet.
 In this case, a basic model will do you a solid, and something is better than nothing.

 bike computer - models that only track the basics are generally inexpensive...